keeganwhite/learning-go/README.md

 #### Data management
 - Go supports pointers which are reference variables that point to an address in memory to refer to another value.

+### Memory Allocation
+- The ```new()``` function allocates but does not initialise memory.
+Results in a zeroed storage but returns a memory address.
+- The ```make()``` function allocates and initialises memory.
+Results in non-zeroed storage and returns a memory address.
+- Memory is deallocated by the garbage collector.
+Objects out of scope or set to ```nil``` are eligible.
+- Go was designed to have a very low latency garbage collector.